andry81-devops/github-accum-stats/README.md

 5. All scripts does use GitHub composite action to reuse workflow code base: https://docs.github.com/en/actions/creating-actions/creating-a-composite-action

-> :warning: Not all features of a generic GitHub action is supported: [Known Issues](#known-issues)
+> **Warning** Not all features of a generic GitHub action is supported: [Known Issues](#known-issues)

 You need setup 3-4 repositories:

 1. Repository which statistic you want to track: `myrepo`.<br />
-   > :information_source: This repository is only required for repository based statistic scripts.
+   > **Note** This repository is only required for repository based statistic scripts.

 2. Repository, where statistic will be saved: `myrepo--gh-stats`.<br />
-   > :information_source: You still can use a single repository to request and to store, but it is not convenient and will distort the clone statistic (at least until the GitHub action user who is used to checkout the statistic output repository won't be involved into clones counter change), so is not recommended.
+   > **Note** You still can use a single repository to request and to store, but it is not convenient and will distort the clone statistic (at least until the GitHub action user who is used to checkout the statistic output repository won't be involved into clones counter change), so is not recommended.

 3. Repository, where to store github workflow support scripts: `gh-workflow`.<br />
    You can fork or use it from here: https://github.com/andry81-devops/gh-workflow